AlexIoannides/alexioannides/content/machine-learning-engineering/bodywork-mlops.md

 If you want to execute the example code, then you will need:

-* to [install the bodywork Python package](https://bodywork.readthedocs.io/en/latest/installation/) on your local machine.
+* to [install](https://bodywork.readthedocs.io/en/latest/installation/) the bodywork Python package on your local machine.
-* access to a Kubernetes cluster - either locally using [minikube](https://minikube.sigs.k8s.io/docs/) or [Docker-for-desktop](https://www.docker.com/products/docker-desktop), or as a managed service from a cloud provider, such as [EKS on AWS](https://aws.amazon.com/eks) or [AKS on Azure](https://azure.microsoft.com/en-us/services/kubernetes-service/).
+* access to a Kubernetes cluster - either locally using [minikube](https://minikube.sigs.k8s.io/docs/) or [Docker-for-desktop](https://www.docker.com/products/docker-desktop), or as a managed service from a cloud provider, such as [EKS](https://aws.amazon.com/eks) from AWS or [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/) from Azure.
 * [Git](https://git-scm.com) and a basic understanding of how to use it.

 Familiarity with basic [Kubernetes concepts](https://kubernetes.io/docs/concepts/) and some exposure to the [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) command-line tool will make life easier.
 The introductory article I wrote on [*Deploying Python ML Models with Flask, Docker and Kubernetes*]({filename}k8s-ml-ops.md), is a good place to start.